GuiBDBello/JavaCheatBook/README.md

 # JavaCheatBook
-Extended CheatSheet to demonstrate examples of usage of libraries in Java.
+Extended CheatSheet created to demonstrate examples of usage of libraries in Java.

 ## Image Magick
 Example of how to use Image Magick in Java.